SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 ### Required permissions

-The following permissions on DataMiner are required for DIS to have full functionality:
+The following [user permissions](xref:DataMiner_user_permissions) on DataMiner are required for DIS to have full functionality:

 - Modules > Automation > UI available
 - Modules > Automation > Add